Northwest Airlines Flight 710: Accident

-At about 3:20 p.m., Flight 710 was flying in level flight at 400 mph when the right wing of the aircraft tore loose from the plane.
-The top of the wing near the fuselage was the first part to separate, followed by the rest of the right wing and its engines over the next six to ten seconds.
-Portions of the far end of the left wing and the outer engine broke off at about the same moment.
-The complete destruction of one of the wings combined with only the partial destruction of the other caused the aircraft to turn upside-down in the air.
-The aircraft's momentum continued to carry it in a level flight for more than 3 mi until it began to arc downward to the earth.
-As it dove, at least one of the engines on the remaining left wing continued to operate at full power, accelerating the aircraft into the dive.
-The plane struck farmland about 8 mi east of Cannelton, Indiana nose-first at a nearly 90-degree angle and a speed of at least 600 mph.
-When it hit the ground, the pressurized fuselage ruptured, and the rapid decompression flung some debris and body parts over several hundred yards with a thunderous blast.
-Most of the fuselage buried itself in the frozen, snow-covered ground, leaving a hole about 15 ft deep and 30 ft wide.
+At about 3:20 p.m., Flight 710 was in level flight at 400 mph when the aircraft's right wing separated from the fuselage.
+The upper portion of the wing near the fuselage failed first, followed by the rest of the right wing and its engines over the next six to ten seconds.
+Portions of the outer left wing and its outboard engine also broke away.
+The loss of one wing and the partial loss of the other caused the aircraft to turn upside-down in the air.

+Despite the aircraft losing its wings, its forward momentum carried it for more than 3 mi before it began to arc downward toward the ground.
+During the descent, at least one of the engines on the remaining left wing continued to run at full power, which accelerated the aircraft into the dive.
+The plane struck farmland about 8 mi east of Cannelton, Indiana, in a near-vertical, nose-first attitude at a speed of at least 600 mph.
+Upon impact, the pressurized fuselage ruptured, and the rapid decompression flung debris and human remains over several hundred yards with a thunderous blast.
+Most of the fuselage buried itself in the frozen, snow-covered ground, leaving a crater about 15 ft deep and 30 ft wide.

 Eyewitnesses on the ground reported seeing the aircraft fly overhead and seeing two puffs of white smoke come from the aircraft, followed by a large cloud of dark smoke within a few seconds.
 They heard two loud explosions, then saw a large piece of the aircraft fall off and burst into flames, followed by additional flaming objects falling from the plane.
-They saw the plane's fuselage arcing downward, and when that struck the ground they heard what sounded like a huge explosion that rattled windows for miles around.
-Pilots of six United States Air Force aircraft that were conducting refueling operations nearby at 31000 ft spotted a dark-colored smoke trail that disappeared into clouds below, as well as a second horizontal stream of smoke which projected a considerable distance from the smoke cloud.
+They saw the fuselage arcing downward, and when that struck the ground they heard what sounded like a huge explosion that rattled windows for miles around.
+Pilots of six United States Air Force aircraft that were conducting refueling operations nearby at 31000 ft spotted a dark smoke trail that disappeared into the cloud layer below, with a second horizontal plume extending a considerable distance from the main smoke cloud.

-The crash was the third crash of a Lockheed L-188 Electra since they had started in commercial service a little more than a year ago.
-It was the first accident for Northwest Airlines since the crash of Northwest Orient Airlines Flight 2 in April 1956, when a Boeing 377 Stratocruiser crashed in Puget Sound, killing five people.
+The crash was the third involving a Lockheed L-188 Electra since the type entered commercial service just over a year earlier.
+It was the first accident for Northwest Airlines since the April 1956 crash of Northwest Orient Airlines Flight 2, in which a Boeing 377 Stratocruiser crashed into Puget Sound, killing five people.